jiyun-bae/bae_jiyun_Crushing-Bugs/README.md

 Problems(Bugs)

 : 1.
-Each puzzles go into the same block and stuck on it.
+Each puzzles go into the same block and stuck on it.<br>
   2. Puzzle pieces appearing in the drop zones on reset.

 Solutions

 : For 1.
-Use the 'allowDrop' function in javascript to write 'if else' so puzzles can go in the each sections of puzzle zone only once.
+Use the 'allowDrop' function in javascript to write 'if else' so puzzles can go in the each sections of puzzle zone only once.<br>
   For 2. use the 'resetPuzzlePieces' function in javascript to start as a starting point on reset by putting child in 'if'.

 -------------------------------------------------------------------------------------------